keyboard2769/nb-nextzz/README.md

 - [x] $ filled most part of the v surge layer
 - [x] $ asphalt supply pump start and slot and lock
 - [x] $ lock switch determine mechanism
+- [x] $ cell and weigh simulation with assist buttons
+- [x] $ did the mixer dry-and-wet control .. we need separate them from the one

 <hr><!--EOF-->